rerun-io/rerun/docs/content/reference/video.md

 | H.264 | ✅    | ✅    | ✅      |

 * AV1 on macOS is only supported on [Apple Silicon devices with AV1 hardware decoding support](https://webkit.org/blog/14445/webkit-features-in-safari-17-0/).

-[^1]: Any Chromium-based browser should work, but we don't test all of them.
-[^2]: Firefox on Linux has been observed to [stutter when playing back H.264 video](https://github.com/rerun-io/rerun/issues/7532)

 ## Links
 * [Web video codec guide, by Mozilla](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs)